labgem/PANORAMA/docs/modeler/modeling.md

 - Sensor unit (mandatory): Detects environmental signals or threats.
     - ND-SensorA: mandatory — at least one detection family must be present.
     - ND-SensorB: accessory — may appear in some variants, enhancing specificity.
-    - ND-Disruptor: forbidden — if present, disqualifies the system (may represent a mobile element or anti-system gene).
+    - ND-Disruptor: forbidden — if present, disqualifies the system (may represent an anti-system gene).
     - To validate this unit, one mandatory and a total of one family is required.
 - Response unit (mandatory): Delivers a toxic response to eliminate the threat.
     - ND-Toxin1: mandatory, but exchangeable with ND-Toxin2 — either can fulfill the same role.